ooni/probe-cli/internal/enginenetx/DESIGN.md

 field for a tactic.
 We are currently not using this field as we rewrite the happy eyeballs delay unconditionally.
 Perhaps, we should keep the original field value when reading user policies, to give users more control.

+7. We should consider using existing knowledge from the stats to change the SNI being used when using the DNS.
+This would make our knowledge about what is working and not working much more effective than now.